 Chiang Mai Marathon – 22 December 2019

-The 14th annual Chiang Mai Marathon will take running enthusiasts along a scenic route full of natural spots, historical sites, traditional art and culture, local customs and festivals.
+The 14th annual Chiang Mai Marathon will take running enthusiasts along a scenic route full of natural spots, historic sites, traditional art, cultural relics, local customs, and colourful festivals.

 The full marathon will follow a 42,199 kilometre course and begin at 3 am.
 The cut-off time is 10 am.